WajahatNaeem056/jerrybin/README.md

 JerryBin
-Private backend server for Jerrykey Manager module.
+Private backend server for Jerry Manager module.
 This repository serves as the keybox distribution endpoint for the Jerrykey Magisk/KernelSU module.
 Usage
 This repository is used internally by the Jerrykey Manager module.